 In most modern smartphones, the IMEI is stored on EEPROM (Electrically Erasable Programmable Read-Only Memory) which is a type of non-volatile memory allowing individual bytes to be erased and reprogrammed.
 This begs the question why manufacturers do not use one-time programmable non-volatile memory for storing IMEI.
 There can be a couple of reasons for this:

 Manufacturing costs are the primary driver of this flexibility.
 While phones often have many names on the outside, on the inside, there are a much smaller number of actual hardware manufacturers.
-Since one hardware builder has to create kit for several OEMs, it is much easier to build the systems with EEPROMs that can be re-flashed again and again, so that products which fail a test while being built for Manufacturer A, can be reworked, re-flashed, and end up being shipped for Manufacturer B. [b-4]
+Since one ODM has to create kit for several brands, it is much easier to build the systems with EEPROMs that can be re-flashed. [b-4]

-Afterwards, when on-board Ethernet appeared, MAC addresses were originally distributed on non-modifiable chips.
-This meant that when a partially completed board made it up to test, and it was determined to be faulty, the company building on-board Ethernet devices for manufacturers A and B had to keep a log book of all the thrown-away MAC addresses, so that more chips could be burnt, so those addresses would not be 'wasted'.
-Once they moved to putting MAC's in EEPROMs, failures could be reworked, while the MAC addresses were returned to the pool of available numbers instantly. [b-2].

 In a rare legitimate case where the IMEI of a user’s phone gets corrupted, it needs to be serviced to inject the original IMEI into the phone again.
 If such a procedure is not possible due to the use of a one-time programmable read only memory, the motherboard would need to be changed which would incur heavy costs to the user.

 The existing methods for IMEI reprogramming